ctford/traversy/README.md

 * Should the representation of lenses be function-based a la Haskell?
 * Should we admit lenses like `only` that don't obey the Traversal laws?
 * How should we handle put for multilenses?
+* Is it possible to reasonably support filtering on update?